Not Enough Packing Space

 Flimsy Shoulder Straps

 Most of your backpack's weight hangs from the shoulder straps.

 So, wouldn’t it make sense to make comfortable, thickly padded shoulder straps with a wide surface area to dispense that weight?
 You’d hope so.

-Unfortunately, the design team at Incase didn’t agree.
-Instead, they equipped the Incase EO with flimsy, nearly-pencil-thin “padded shoulder straps.”
-Hmm, your shoulders will feel your Incase EO’s weight.
+The design team at Incase equipped the EO with flimsy, thin “padded shoulder straps.”
+This means that your shoulders will be uncomfortable.

-Opt for the Setout's two Belgian-waffle-thick shoulder straps crafted from injection-molded foam -- the same foam in your favorite running sneakers.
+Opt for the Setout's thick shoulder straps crafted from injection-molded foam—the same foam in your favorite running sneakers.
 Over time, they get even more comfortable as they conform to your body.